 [ Intro ] [ Commissioners ] [ Staff Organization ] [ History ] [ Annual Reports ]

 The authorizing legislation for ABMC (36 U.S.C., Chapter 21) specifies that the president will appoint not more than 11 members to the commission and an officer of the Army to serve as the secretary.
 President Barack Obama appointed Max Cleland to serve as secretary in June 2009.
-Commissioners Darrell Dorgan, John Estrada, Evelyn Foote, Rolland Kidder, Richard Klass, Merrill McPeak, Constance Morella and Maura Sullivan were appointed in July 2010; Commissioner Barbaralee Diamonstein-Spielvogel was appointed in December 2010; Commissioner Ike Skelton was appointed in July 2011; and Commissioner Cindy Campbell was appointed in September 2011.
-Commissioner Foote resigned from the Commission in August 2012; a replacement has not been named.
+Commissioners Darrell Dorgan, John Estrada, Evelyn Foote, Rolland Kidder, Richard Klass, Merrill McPeak, Constance Morella and Maura Sullivan were appointed in July 2010.
+Subsequent appointments by the President include Barbaralee Diamonstein-Spielvogel in December 2010; Ike Skelton in July 2011; and Cindy Campbell in September 2011.
+The Commission currently has two vacancies resulting from Commissioner Foote’s resignation in August 2012 and Commissioner Skelton’s death in October 2013.

 Merrill A. McPeak - Chairman